Join the Music Advocates Programme

 Early 2016, youths from all around Singapore responded to World Vision’s call for humanitarian minded youths, who have a talent for music.

 United by a love for music and a desire to use their musical gifts for a greater cause, they banded together to form Musicatalyst, a name that distills the essence of their band, catalyzing social change through music.
-Through music advocacy, their mission to mobilse others to enable vulnerable children globally to experience fullness of life took flight.
+Through music advocacy, their mission to mobilise others to enable vulnerable children globally to experience fullness of life took flight.

 Music Advocates Boot Camp